-- Interest – This is also something really cool that can be used on your automated process.
-For instance, if they’re coming from a determined source, but with an additional tag claiming that they’re interested in cars, especially if you sell both cars and bikes. (not visible for the subscriber)
+- Interest – This is also really cool to use on your automated process.
+For instance, if they’re coming from a determined source, but with an additional tag claiming that they’re interested in cars, mainly if you sell cars and bikes. (not visible for the subscriber)

 - OS and Browser used.
 This can give you a great insight into what Operating System or Browser he’s using.
 That way, if you’re a software seller, you can adapt your messages to them specifically. (not visible for the subscriber)

-There’s a few more, but this works for most goals.
-Make sure that your database is really programmed to comply with this data.
+There are a few more, but this works for most goals.
+Make sure that your database is programmed to comply with this data.

-You can and should collect even more information from them if you’re giving a lot of good value, like a great free ebook or a white-paper.
-You can ask them the company name, phone number, position and so on, but all depends on your main objective to convert subscribers and what you need or not to do it.
+You can and should collect even more information from them if you’re giving a lot of good value, like a great free ebook or a white paper.
+You can ask them the company name, phone number, position and so on, but it all depends on your main objective to convert subscribers and what you need or not to do it.

 Is it clear on this first step?
-If not, please share your questions on the comment box or even send me an email.
+If not, please share your questions in the comment box or even send me an email.

 2 – Step Two – Subscription – Guide them In.

 Wait.
 The second step is not a welcome message yet?
 In a way, yes.
-But it’s the welcome page that guides your subscriber or leads to really get your message.
-If you’re subscribing them to an email flow, you must teach them that they need to check their inbox and how your message looks like.
-What they should do and what’s their reward for doing exactly that.
+But it’s the welcome page that guides your subscriber or leads to get your message.
+If you’re subscribing them to an email flow, you must teach them that they need to check their inbox and what your message looks like.
+What they should do, and their reward for doing precisely that.

-This “Thank You” Page must be thankful as the name already mentions it; however, it should also be a step-by-step guide tour telling them WHAT they should do and WHY they should do it.
+This “Thank You” Page must be thankful as the name already mentions it; however, it should also be a step-by-step guide tour telling them WHAT they should do and WHY.
 Don’t forget to give them something more like an infographic or something relevant for them if they follow those steps as a bonus treat.
 If you want to convert subscribers, get this done.

 3 – Step Three – Welcome Message – Finally.

 Yep, this is the third step.
 Send them a welcome message with the final treat as a reward for getting passed all the subscription steps.
-It should be a download or a special offer that they can use immediately or access it.
+It should be a download or a special offer that they can use immediately or access.

-This welcome message should be a follow-up of the subscription process and continue the conversation about what you’re going to provide for them.
+This welcome message should be a follow-up of the subscription process and continue the conversation about what you will provide for them.
 Better yet, the welcome message should be like a testimonial from different sources, giving them more reasons for choosing you.
 Build more rapport with it.

-This message’s also a great way to start your conversion workflow and should give much more information like a curated list of links to where they can find more information about what you’re doing and how they can benefit from it.
+This message’s also a great way to start your conversion workflow and should give much more information, like a curated list of links to where they can find more information about what you’re doing and how they can benefit from it.
 Don’t be pushy.
 This is not the right moment for a hard sales pitch.
-First, you must “jab, jab, jab” a few times and then you can apply the “right hook”.
-Yes, I completely steal it from Gary Vaynerchuck mastery. 😉
+First, you must “jab, jab, jab” a few times, and then you can apply the “right hook”.
+Yes, I completely steal it from Gary Vaynerchuck’s mastery. 😉

 Wait to convert subscribers into customers later on.